Afilmory/.github/profile/README.md

 ## Repositories

 - **Afilmory**: A personal photography website celebrating the art of capturing moments with a nostalgic, retro vibe.
-Blending aperture, film, and memory, this project showcases timeless photography through modern web technology.
+Blending aperture, film, and memory.

 ## Contributing